ryanlee10/MediTriage-AI/README.md

 Unzip MediTriage.html.zip to view an HTML-version of the Jupyter Notebook containing the code used for this project.

-EMR_DATA was used to originally anonymize/view the EMR data provided using vectorized code and some hard-coding.
+EMR_DATA.R was used to originally anonymize/view the EMR data provided using vectorized code and some hard-coding.